sbera7/Leetcode-problems-in-python/README.md

 # Leetcode-problems-in-python

-The repo contains solution of the leetcode problems in Python.
+The repo contains solution of the leetcode problem in Python.